vexeval/ytdownloader/README.md

 # Vex's Youtube Downloader

 Hey!
 This is a simple python project I made so that I, along with others, wouldn't have to navigate sketchy websites when just trying to download a video off of Youtube they find enjoyable.
-This project is still pretty bear-bones in the 1.0.0 release, so suggestions on how to improve it are greatly appreciated.
+I made this projcet in my free time, so it is still pretty bear-bones in the 1.0.0 release.
+Because of this, suggestions on how to improve it are greatly appreciated.

 # Installation & Operation